isc-projects/stork/doc/user/usage.rst

 - The ``password`` must only contain letters, digits, @, ., !, +, or -,
   and must be at least eight characters long.

-Currently, each user is associated with one of the two predefined groups (roles), which are ``super-admin`` or ``admin``; one of these must be selected when a user account is created.
-Both types of users can view Stork status screens, edit interval and reporting configuration settings, and add/remove machines for monitoring. ``super-admin`` users can also create and manage user accounts.
+Currently, each user is associated with one of the three predefined groups (roles), which are ``super-admin``, ``admin`` or ``read-only``; one of these must be selected when a user account is created.
+Both ``super-admin`` and ``admin`` types of users can view Stork status screens, edit interval and reporting configuration settings, and add/edit/remove Kea host reservations, subnets, shared networks etc.

+Only ``super-admin`` users can perform following actions:

+- create and manage user accounts
+- add/remove/authorize machines for monitoring
+- read access point keys of monitored BIND9 servers
+- read/regenerate Stork server token
+- read secrets in configs of monitored Kea servers.

+``read-only`` group users can only have read access to the system components and REST API endpoints.
+Users that belong to this group cannot perform Create, Update nor Delete actions.

 Once the new user account information has been specified and all requirements are met, the ``Save`` button becomes active and the new